shermnonic/htmltoys/README.md

 **[Phase space](https://shermnonic.github.io/htmltoys/phasespace/phasespace.html)**

 Music visualization after Monro and Pressing 1998.
 This was once a new years greeting.
 Press pause at the right moment to find a nice shape defined by the sound wave.
-The music is a very old recording of me and my e-guitar. (*Phase space is currently the toy spread across multiple files.
+The music is a very old recording of me and my e-guitar.
+(Phase space is currently the only toy spread across multiple files.
 A single .html file version + .ogg music is in preparation.)

 ![Screenshot of Phase space](img/screenshots/phasespace.jpg)